whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 You should do everything..... in your power to save him"

 My marriage with Pradyot was strictly an arranged one.
-We didn't even knew each other properly .I was studying in HMS when the proposal came in through a family friend.
+We didn't even know each other properly .I was studying in HMS when the proposal came in through a family friend.
 He was also in Boston running his start up  at that time.
-It was after 1 year into our marriage that I realized that our marriage was not merely a coincident.
+It was after 1 year into our marriage that I realized that our marriage was not merely a coincidence.
 It was a  plan envisioned by Pradyot's mother to save her son if something goes wrong.

 My research at HMS was on 'Possible cures for Cancer' ,I was working with the leading experts on the topic at possibly the best  lab in the entire world dedicated to cancer research.
 It still remains a mystery to me how she managed to find me and how she executed the entire marriage thing.
 Perhaps the love of a mother for her child is the strongest force on earth , one that can even set in motion events that triggers miracles.